 In addition, three song collections of Children of Rain original material were produced on acetate: at Dick Charles studio, Olmsted Recording, and Delta Recording Corp.
 As the group was to discover 51 years later, at least one of their Delta Recording Corp. acetates survived, winding up in an online record store in Illinois.

-The acetate was purchased online in 2017 by a music journalist from England renowned for unearthing "quality obscura," attracted to the recording by the somewhat unusual, poetically sad, dark name of the group.
-Enough so that Rob Cochrane shelled out for it, “and it wasn’t cheap.”
+The acetate was purchased in March 2017 by British music journalist Robert Cochrane, renowned for unearthing "quality obscura."
+The writer/poet was drawn to the record by the group's poetically melancholic name.
+Enough so that he shelled out $200 for it.

-Cochrane’s praise energized the Children of Rain to assemble a collection from the group’s library of existing work that has survived more than 50 years, including, technologically. the analog to digital transition.
-The 12-song album, currently being mastered, will be released through CD Baby.com this fall (2017) and will be available as a digital download or stream on iTunes, Amazon, Spotify, Pandora, and other music outlets.
-Please check back for updates.
+Cochrane’s praise energized the Children of Rain to assemble a collection from the group’s library of existing work that has survived more than 50 years, including, technologically, the analog-to-digital transition.
+The 9-song album, Revisited, is now available worldwide through CD Baby.com for digital downloading and streaming on iTunes, Amazon, Apple Music, Spotify, Pandora, and other outlets.

 In the dead of winter 1965-66, we were asked by Pam’s godfather, well-known radio personality Jim Ameche, to sing for a father-daughter luncheon at a swanky Westchester County girls school in Tuxedo Park, N.Y., that his daughter attended.
 Pam and Denis were both used to getting up and singing comfortably in front of people.
 Not me.
 It was my first public performance with anything less than the size of a glee club.